rust-lang/rustc-dev-guide/src/compiler_lectures/how_salsa_works.md

 }
 ```

-To create a **derived** query group, one must specify which other query group does this one depends on, by specifying it as a supertrait, as seen in the following example:
+To create a **derived** query group, one must specify which other query groups this one depends on by specifying them as supertraits, as seen in the following example:

 ```rust,ignore
 ///This query group is going to contain queries that depend on derived values